Lake Narungazi: Conservation

 Lake Narungazi is part of the Protected Aquatic Landscape of the North (Paysage Aquatique Protégé du Nord), a 162.42 km2 complex of 8 permanent freshwater lakes including lakes Rweru, Cohoha, Rwihinda, Kanzigiri, Gacamirindi, Nagitamo, Narungazi and Mwungere as well as marshes, that form part of the Nile Basin.

 These lakes are dominated by small Tilapia and Oreochromis species.

 They have been the site of largescale invasions of water hyacinth, which has greatly decreased production and reduced fish stocks, as well as crowded out native vegetation.

 Burundi has taken little effort to remove the invasive species.

 In October 2013 it was reported that an entrepreneur had introduced new species of fish to the lake.

-The local people thought ha had added harmful chemicals to the water to protect the fish, and they were no longer allowed to use the water.
+The local people thought he had added harmful chemicals to the water to protect the fish, and they were no longer allowed to use the water.

 An official from the Ministry of the Environment said the proper permits had been issued.

 The entrepreneur denied adding anything other than a ton of tilapia from Lake Rweru to the water.

 It seemed from the report that there were some restrictions on fishing for the first year.